This post may contain affiliate links. Learn more.

 The upper refers to the part of the shoe that wraps over your foot.
 The most common materials used for the construction of uppers are canvas, leather, and vinyl.

-Canvas provides superior breathability, while leather uppers offer the best support for back-and-forth and lateral movements.
+Canvas provides superior breathability, while leather uppers offer the best support for back-and-forth and lateral movements for a competitive player.

 Vinyl uppers provide plenty of support and moisture-resistance but aren’t as breathable as canvas uppers.

 The vamp is the top and middle section of the shoe, most typically the area where the laces reside.
 Perforated vamps help enhance breathability while flexible vamps allow you to make quick movements with minimal resistance.

 A heel counter is a plastic or composite insert that fits into the shoe’s heel cup to reinforce it and enhance support.